 How does it work?
-The circuit will delay the stopping of the blink LED causing the gameplay to look more like the real thing.
+The circuit will delay the stopping of the LED’s blink, causing it to look more like the real thing.

 The way to play is very simple; you just press the switch.
 Then, bolt LEDs will flash on-off alternately at high speed.

-Later, when you release your hand from the switch, the LED will blink slowly. until it stops (be light) at only one in either of both LEDs.
+And when you release your hand from the switch, the LED will blink slowly.
+Until it stops at one of the LEDs.
 (It may be LED1 or LED2).

-Which each time, we press the switch, LED might stop at the same LED or another LED, not always sure.
-So it’s really similar to tossing a coin.
+Each time we press the switch, the LED might stop at the same LED or another LED.
+So it is really similar to tossing a coin.

 Simple Coin Toss Game circuit using transistor multivibrator

 Let’s start with a simple circuit first.
 Many people like to use transistors, basic electronics that are timeless.
 As a result, we incorporated them into this circuit.
 It can also help you learn the basics of transistor circuits with just 15 components.

 How it works

 This circuit is classified as a Multivibrator circuit.
 It is a simple circuit that most people are familiar with it.
 The full explanation might make you bored.
 So, I would like to summarize only the important things.

 When we press a switch(S1), both transistors(Q1 and Q2) are biased correctly, and both capacitors(C1 and C3) will alternately charge and discharge.

 Both LEDs will blink according to the transistors’ drive, ON-OFF(Light-Dark) alternately at high speed.

 When we release the switch(S1).

 Some currents remaining in the 220uF-Capacitor, it is discharged to supply bias voltage to the Base of both transistors.
 But this amount of voltage will gradually decrease until it eventually runs out.